Spaying Your Dog And Cat Too Young

 Not all of the estrogens that mature your pet’s genitourinary tract originate from its now-missing ovaries.
-Some is produced in its adrenal glands which are still present and elsewhere. (read here) Perhaps that spares some early-neuter female dogs the majority of these side effects.
+Some is produced in its adrenal glands which are still present and elsewhere. (read here) Perhaps that spares some early neutered female dogs the majority of these side effects.

 Look at the top two photographs just above.
-Both show the vulvar problems this article pertains to.
+Both show the vulvar problems this articled discusses.
 The third photo shows what a normally-conformed adult female dog should look like – whether it was spayed or not.
-In the case of an unspayed female, its genitalia will be larger if the dog is approaching or experiencing a heat cycle.
-The last photograph is the result of the complex surgery necessary to restore proper conformation (vulvoplasty or episioplasty) to a dog similar to the ones in the first two photos.
-My photo of this surgery to correct the problem does not indicate it’s seriousness or complexity – for that go to Google images.
+In the case of an unspayed female dog like this one, its genitalia will be larger if the dog is approaching or experiencing a heat cycle.
+The last photograph is the result of the complex surgery necessary to restore proper conformation (vulvoplasty or episioplasty) to a dog that was spayed too young, similar to the ones in the first two photos.
+My photo of this surgery to correct the problem does not indicate the seriousness or complexity of this surgery – for that go to Google images.

 When an adult pet is left with an invaginated, immature genitourinary tract orifice, urine does not drain properly during urination.
 The area remains damp, urine scald occurs, the dog licks the area traumatizing it and bacterial and fungal infection thrive.
 Dark acne-like spots often begin to surround it.
 Elements in the pet’s saliva stain the surrounding hair brown.